fin run-cli (rc) - Disposable cli environments

 Create a Drupal 8 Composer based project from scratch

-fin composer create-project drupal-composer/drupal-project:8.x-dev myproject --stability dev --no-interaction
+fin run-cli composer create-project drupal-composer/drupal-project:8.x-dev myproject --stability dev --no-interaction

 You can then initialize the default Docksal stack (LAMP) for the new project with just a few more steps: